-Couple things on this small batch of Glossy Marshmallow Meringue Frosting:
+Few things on this small batch of marshmallow frosting:

-This is not your typical frosting – like buttercream.
-It will pipe nicely.
-But if you are looking to make detailed designs or decorations, probably not going to work as well as buttercream.
-And, you don’t have to pipe it – it is just as beautiful and magical dolloped on top of your bake.
+- This is not your typical frosting – It will pipe nicely, but if you are looking to make detailed designs or decorations, it’s probably not going to work as well as buttercream.
+And, you don’t have to pipe it – it is just as beautiful dolloped on top of your bake.

 Uses for Glossy Marshmallow Meringue Frosting

-Now that you have your own homemade Marshmallow Meringue Frosting, the possibilities are endless!
+Now that you have your own homemade, the possibilities are endless!

 - the topping on Pumpkin Napoleons